nopSolutions/nopCommerce-Docs/en/running-your-store/customer-management/customer-settings.md

 * Enter the **Maximum login failures** number.
 Set 0 to disable this feature.
 * In **Lockout time (login failures)**, enter the number of minutes to lockout users.
 * Select the **Force entering email twice** checkbox if you want your customers to enter email twice during the registration.
+* **Force multi-factor authentication**.
+Force activation of multi-factor authentication for customer roles specified in Access control list (at least one MFA provider must be active).

 ## Account